Skip to main content

 Using character bios to create characters that connect with your readers

-Written by April Zhang on Monday, 17 July 2023.
+Written by April Zhang on Thursday, 17 July 2025.
 Posted in Chinese Writing Contest

-There are many ways to do this.
-As mentioned in the last post, action is one of them.
-However, your character’s action can not be random.
-Although it is you who create that character, you can not ask him or her to behave in a way that is not in-line with his or her personality traits, social background, economic strength, personal experiences, and so on.
+It means that, even you, the creator of that character, can not ask him or her to behave in a way that is not in-line with his or her personality traits, social background, economic strength, personal experiences, and so on.

-The answer is to create a character bio.
+The answer is: To create a character bio.

 Bio is short for biography, i.e., an account of someone’s life.